How Artificial Intelligence is Reshaping the Retail Industry

 However, this is not the first time that Sephora has attempted to use artificial intelligence to improve operations.
 For example, Virtual Artist is a powerful AR tool that allows Sephora customers to try on thousands of shades of eyeshadow, lipstick, types of false lashes, and multiple other makeup products available at the company’s stores and online (via a mobile app).
 One of the features of the software, called Color Match, is that it uses ML to help customers find the right color shade for their skin by analyzing their photos.

-EPAM Anywhere Business offers a wealth of experience in retail application development services and working on eCommerce projects involving data science, advanced data analytics, artificial intelligence and neural networks, computer vision, and other advanced technologies and tools.
+EPAM has created EPAM Anywhere Business to offer a wealth of experience in retail application development services and working on eCommerce projects involving data science, advanced data analytics, artificial intelligence and neural networks, computer vision, and other advanced technologies and tools.

-Our multi-technology talent sourcing platform provides our clients with a unique opportunity to find, interview, and hire any number of vetted software engineering professionals of any profile.
-Our innate flexibility enables us to quickly onboard top-notch development resources in various geographies and augment them when necessary with more experts, all with minimal effort.
+EPAM Anywhere Business’s platform provides its clients with a unique opportunity to augment their teams with any number of vetted software engineering professionals of any profile or delegate the end-to-end project delivery to them.
+Our innate flexibility enables us to quickly onboard top-notch development resources in various geographies and augment them when necessary with more experts.

 The solution was based on a variety of modern technologies and services, including Spring, Spark Streaming, Amazon Web Services (EBS, EMR, Kinesis, S3), Amazon Alexa, Wit.ai, and others.